smithy-lang/smithy-kotlin/docs/design/paginators.md

 ### Examples

-#### Usage - Manual Pagination
+#### Usage

-An example of driving a paginator manually and processing results:
+An example of driving a paginator and processing response instances:

 ```kotlin
 suspend fun rawPaginationExample(client: LambdaClient) {